avelanovich/Exploration/README.md

 # Exploration
-Exploring ways to use GitHub for programming, mainly for Python and R
+Exploring ways to use GitHub for programming, mainly for Python and R.